l4hgs/LostAndFoundUniverse/README.md

 ## 🌠 Features Included
 ✔ Memory categorization
 Lost items, people, and moments in time
 Custom descriptions and contextual details

 ✔ Status tracking
 Mark memories as Found
 Delete specific entries

-View universal statistics
+View your universe's statistics

 ✔ Prompt generator
 Provides reflective questions such as:

-"What is something small you lost but still remember clearly?"
+"If you could find one lost item today, regardless of value, what would it be?"
+"Describe a time you felt completely 'found' or at peace."
 "Who is a person you lost touch with and what is the last thing you remember them saying?"

 </br>